What Defenses Could the Negligent Business Raise Against You to Deny Your Premises Liability Claim?

 - Discounting the seriousness of the injuries.
 When you suffer strains and tears to your muscles, tendons, or ligaments in your shoulder, spine, neck, back, or other parts of your body, these are often referred to as soft tissue injuries.
 These injuries can cause surprisingly intense levels of chronic pain and can require long-term periodic treatments when the condition flares up.
 Insurance companies often try to argue that these injuries are not as serious or limiting on the victim’s activities as is claimed.
 This argument is used with other injuries as well.

-Let Brauns Law Help You With Your Premises Liability Case
+Let Brauns Law, PC Help You With Your Premises Liability Case

 David Brauns understands the defenses that could be raised in your case since he started his legal career defending insurance companies.
 He has used this knowledge to develop strategies to successfully defeat these types of defenses.
 If you were hurt in a slip and fall or other premises liability accident, fill out our online form to schedule a free, no-obligation consultation.